Global Health Research

 The video here explains a little more about the project:

-In addition to the work described above, we are currently running a 12-month project in Nairobi, Kenya and Varanasi, India to undertake a feasibility study for a randomised controlled trial investigating feeding strategies for preterm infants.
+We are currently running a 12-month project in Nairobi, Kenya and Varanasi, India to undertake a feasiblity study for a randomised controlled trial investigating feeding strategies for preterm infants.
+The longer term aim of this feasibility work is to undertake a clinical trial similar to the UK-based FEED-1 trial.
 In addition, this project involves a methodological piece of work to consider how best we can train healthcare professionals and researchers in LMICs to undertake research.

-This portfolio is being led by Eleanor Mitchell, Assistant Professor of Clinical Trials, and Jane Daniels, Professor of Clinical Trials, at the Nottingham Clinical Trials Unit in close collaboration with colleagues from within the School of Medicine (Dr Shalini Ojha, Clinical Associate Professor in Neonatal Medicine), School of Life Sciences (Dr Phoebe Pallotti, Associate Professor of Midwifery) and School of Education (Mary Oliver, Associate Professor of Science Education) at the University of Nottingham.
+This portfolio is being led by Eleanor Mitchell, Assistant Professor of Clinical Trials, and Dr Shalini Ojha, Clinical Associate Professor in Neonatal Medicine in the School of Medicine.
+Other members of the team include Jane Daniels, Professor of Clinical Trials, Dr Phoebe Pallotti, Associate Professor of Midwifery and Mary Oliver, Associate Professor of Science Education at the University of Nottingham.